 Surgery.
 Surgery is done to remove the tumor from your breast.
 Surgery is the most common way to treat breast cancer.
 In some cases, only the tumor is removed, and the rest of the breast is left intact.
 In other cases, the entire breast is removed.
 Your doctor may also use surgery to see if the cancer has spread to the lymph nodes under your arm.
 Knowing if the cancer has spread can help you and your doctor make decisions about other types of treatment you may need after surgery.
 After a breast is removed, surgery may be used to reconstruct a breast.
 This can be done with either your own tissue or an implant.

 Radiation therapy.
 This type of therapy uses high-energy X-rays to kill cancer cells.
 This treatment can be used to shrink a tumor before surgery.
 Or it may be used after surgery to kill cancer cells that may remain in the breast or chest area.
 Radiation may also be used to treat tumors in other areas of the body.

 Chemotherapy.
 This treatment uses powerful medicines to kill cancer cells all through the body.
 It may be used to shrink a tumor before surgery.
 Or it may be used to kill any cancer cells that remain after local treatments.
+It's often used along with hormone therapy.
 Chemotherapy may also treat tumors that have grown in other places in the body.
 Breast cancer that has spread is usually treated with chemotherapy.
-It may be used with hormone therapy.

 Hormone therapy.
 This treatment stops the growth of cancer cells that rely on certain hormones.
 It can be delivered in 2 ways.
 One way to get hormone therapy is with medicines, such as tamoxifen.
 Another way is by removing the ovaries, which make hormones.
 Hormone therapy may be used after surgery to decrease the chance of breast cancer coming back, or a new cancer growing.
 It can also be used to treat cancer that has spread.
 It’s sometimes used with chemotherapy.